2023 Most Popular Biomedical Engineering Master's Degree Schools in the Southwest Region

 Of the 22 students majoring in bio engineering at Rice, 45% are male and 55% are female.

-University of Houston came in at #6 in this year’s edition of the Most Popular Biomedical Engineering Master’s Degree Schools in the Southwest Region ranking.
-Located in the large city of Houston, UH is a public school with a fairly large student population.
+University of Houston did quite well in this year’s ranking of the most popular places for biomedical engineering students to get a master’s degree.
+It came in at #6 on the list.
+Located in the city of Houston, UH is a public school with a very large student population.

 Women make up 61% of the bio engineering majors at the school.

-With a ranking of #6, University of New Mexico - Main Campus did quite well on this year’s most popular schools for biomedical engineering students working on their master’s degree.
+University of New Mexico - Main Campus did quite well in this year’s ranking of the most popular places for biomedical engineering students to get a master’s degree.
+It came in at #6 on the list.
 UNM is a very large public school located in the city of Albuquerque.

 Of the 18 students majoring in bio engineering at UNM, 50% are male and 50% are female.